yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-To date, most proposals around Ok-wrapping and throw expressions have had a
-pretty consistent form, something like this:
+For a while now there have been proposals to introduce fallible functions, also
+known as try functions or throws syntax.
+These proposals have historically
+looked a little like this.

 ```rust
 fn foo() -> PathBuf throws io::Error {